zehao-ba/Network-and-communication/README.md

       k.
 Frame on Token Ring 1 – SSH message from D to S. <br>
       l.
 Frame on FDDI – SSH message from D to S. <br>

+### Assignment 2:
+1. Experimental study with Wireshark